TV's best musical episodes

 Buffy the Vampire Slayer, “Once More, With Feeling”

 Life’s a show and we all play our parts, even on Buffy the Vampire Slayer.
 From streetside singing scenes about getting mustard stains out to gut-wrenching moments of honesty, this season 6 episode manages to progress the story and function as a standalone installment that slays like no other.
-When a singing, toe-taping demon is summoned to Sunnydale, the characters spontaneously burst into song and dance, revealing some of their darkest secrets.
+When a singing, toe-tapping demon is summoned to Sunnydale, the characters spontaneously burst into song and dance, revealing some of their darkest secrets.
 Great if you’re Anthony Stewart Head (Giles) or Amber Benson (Tara) and can really hold a note, less so if you’re Alyson Hannigan (Willow) who’s relegated to singing, “I think this line’s mostly filler.”
 Thankfully, Dawn’s (Michelle Trachtenberg) self-pitying ditty is cut short when she’s captured by the sultry (and oddly attractive despite his red skin) demon responsible for turning Sunnydale into a Broadway show.
 Buffy (Sarah Michelle Gellar) soon shows up to save her sis and launches into a song that puts her slayer agility to good use with an acrobatic dance routine but also reveals a terrible truth to her friends: When they brought her back from the dead, they dragged her out of heaven.
 “See you all in hell,” croons the demon on his way out of town.
 Maybe he will. —Ruth Kinane

 Grey's Anatomy, "Song Beneath the Song"

-When Callie (Sara Ramirez) gets into a car wreck in season 7, she has an out of body experience that comes complete with a sing-along.
-She starts seeing herself partake in a singsong of everything from the show’s opening theme, to some of the biggest, most iconic music moments from the series so far.
+When Callie (Sara Ramirez) gets into a car wreck in season 7, she has an out-of-body experience that comes complete with a sing-along.
+She starts seeing herself partake in a singsong of everything from the show’s opening theme to some of the biggest, most iconic music moments from the series so far.
 (Think: The Fray’s “How to Save a Life “ and Snow Patrol’s “Chasing Cars.”)
 At times, it seems like Callie is more traumatized by the fact that everyone treating her medically is bursting into song than by her actual head trauma and failing organs.
 As is standard when any of the show’s main cast members are in peril, every single doctor on staff is working on keeping Callie alive and they are thereby all awarded the chance to showcase their vocal chords; Kevin McKidd is the real show stealer.
 Ultimately, despite contending with heart problems, brain bleeds, and a pregnancy, the Grey’s choir show they do in fact “know how to save a life” and Callie lives to see a whole lot more trauma in seasons to come.
 Watching it retrospectively, though, it sure makes you wish someone had started belting out some ballads to keep Derek alive. —Ruth Kinane

 The Flash, "Duet"